 There is no better way to feel legit and motivated than to register your business!
 If your business name is anything other than your actual name, this step is required.
 Most makers will start out using their own name and be recognized as a sole proprietor.
 But switching over to an LLC is an easy to step to take.

 It’s not difficult to register your business as an LLC and doing so will offer some legal protection for you and your family.
 The SBA has some good info on it here.

-I had an accountant form my first LLC for about $100.
+I had a lawyer form my first LLC for about $100.
 I recently just updated, renamed and restructured this info myself through my states website.
 A little digging on your states website will probably be enough to tackle this on your own.

 So there you have it!
-10 concrete steps to take to rock your business and make this thing happen!
+Seven concrete steps to take to start a creative business and make this thing happen!
 I’ll be rooting for you!